Kawasaki Ki-56

-The Kawasaki Ki-56 (一式貨物輸送機, Type 1 Freight Transport) was a Japanese two-engine light transport aircraft used during World War II.
-It was known to the Allies by the reporting name "Thalia".
-121 were built between 1940 and 1943.
+The Kawasaki Ki-56 (一式貨物輸送機, Type 1 Freight Transport) was a Japanese, two-engine light transport aircraft used during World War II.
+It was known to the Allies by the reporting name Thalia.
+One-hundred twenty-one were built between 1940-43.

 Design and development

 The Kawasaki Ki-56 was derived from the Lockheed Model 14 Super Electra aircraft that the Kawasaki Kokuki Kogyo Kabushiki Kaisha (The Kawasaki Aircraft Engineering Company Limited) had built under licence.
-In September 1939 Kawasaki was asked by the Koku Hombu to design an improved version as Ki-56.
+In September 1939, Kawasaki was asked by the Koku Hombu to design an improved version as Ki-56.
 A number was also built by Tachikawa Hikoki K.K.

 Operational history

 The Japanese invasion of Sumatra in the Dutch East Indies campaign began with a paratroop drop from Ki-56 transports on Airfield P1 and the oil refineries near Palembang.
-Royal Air Force Hawker Hurricane fighters flying from P1 to locate the Japanese invasion fleet passed the incoming Ki-56s, but thought them to be friendly Lockheed Hudsons (also developed from the Lockheed Model 14) returning from a raid.
-The defending anti-aircraft gunners at P1 were equally fooled, until the parachutes began to open.
-Once the AA guns opened fire one transport was shot down, another force-landed, and others veered off course, but the paratroop drop was effective and the airfield and oil installations were overrun.
+Royal Air Force Hawker Hurricane fighters flying from P1 to locate the Japanese invasion fleet passed the incoming Ki-56s but thought them to be friendly Lockheed Hudsons (also developed from the Lockheed Model 14) returning from a raid.
+The defending anti-aircraft gunners at P1 were equally fooled, until parachutes began to open.
+Once the AA guns opened fire, one transport was shot down, another force-landed, and others veered off course.
+The paratroop drop was effective, and the airfield and oil installations were overrun.